Why Fiber Is So Important for Gut Health, Hunger & Blood Sugar

 • Want a simple fiber supplement option

-• Struggle to get enough fiber from food alone
+• Find it hard to get enough fiber from food alone

 • Want something easy to add to water or smoothies